List of Stargirl characters: Artemis Crock

 Artemis Crock (portrayed by Stella Smith) is the daughter of "Crusher" Crock and Paula Brooks and a star athlete at Blue Valley High School.

 In season two, Artemis is in a foster home following the arrest of her parents.
 Thanks to Eclipso, she joins Cindy's Injustice Unlimited.

 In season three, Artemis moves next door to the Whitmore-Dugan's and wants to join the new JSA during Paula's discussion with Barbara.
 She tries to prove himself by taking out the No Limits Gang.
 Paula later informed Barbara of Artemis' impression in front of the JSA.
 Artemis later helps Beth fight Sofus.
 Artemis later calls her parents to inform them that she got into Nebraska.
-When her parents don't come home, Artemis informs the Whitmore-Dugan family.
+When her parents do not come home, Artemis informs the Whitmore-Dugan family.
 She, Courtney, Yolanda, and Beth find where Icicle was watching them and organic matter remains thawing out.
 Figuring out what happened, Artemis let out a saddened scream.
 While mourning her parents' death in her room, Artemis is approached by Barbara who invites her to come live with her family.
 Three months after the defeat of Icicle and Dragon King, Artemis found Icicle laying low in Copenhagen.
 Using a petroleum jelly trap, Artemis burns Icicle alive with her father's flammable liquids.
 This enabled Artemis to avenge her parents.

 Ten years later, Shade mentions that Artemis is a member of the JSA.